ENGN2912B-2016/CNN-B/readme.md

-##Training Examples
+##CNN Training Examples

 We accomplished LeNet training and Siamese network training with MNIST dataset both on GPU and CPU

-GPU: GeForce GT 750M
+GPU: GeForce GT 750M (CUDA Compute Capability = 3.0)

-CPU: CORE i5 3230
+CPU: Intel Core i5-3230M Processor (up to 3.20 GHz)

 We tried CaffeNet training with ImageNet dataset but failed due to CCV